hyssong/hyssong.github.io/_pages/about.md

 <br/>
 ## Research Program

-**Causal inference during naturalistic event comprehension**<br/>
+**Large-scale neural dynamics and how they give rise to cognitive dynamics**<br/>
+Cognition arises from neural operations at multiple [spatial scales](https://doi.org/10.1016/j.tics.2024.09.009), from individual neurons to [large-scale networks](https://doi.org/10.7554/eLife.85487).
+I study the brain at a macroscale using functional magnetic resonance imaging (fMRI), to understand how dynamic interactions of the whole brain regions and networks collectively give rise to various cognitive state dynamics and behavior.
+I use dynamical systems to characterize and model neural dynamics.

+**Higher-order cognition: neurobiological and computational mechanisms**<br/>
+I hope to understand the mechanisms of higher-order cognitive functions in humans.
+For this, in the past years, I have been studying memory-guided causal inference during naturalistic event comprehension.
 We understand everyday events by reasoning about their underlying [causes](https://www.biorxiv.org/content/10.1101/2025.03.12.642853v1).
 We integrate ongoing events with causally related events in memory to form and update coherent situational representations.
 How does the brain accomplish this?
-I use functional magnetic resonance imaging, naturalistic behavioral experiments, and computational modeling to answer this question.
+I use naturalistic behavioral experiments, fMRI, and simulation of neural network models to answer this question.

-**Neural dynamics at multiple scales and their relations to cognitive dynamics**<br/>
-Cognition arises from neural operations at multiple [spatial scales](https://doi.org/10.1016/j.tics.2024.09.009), from individual neurons to [large-scale networks](https://doi.org/10.7554/eLife.85487).
-I think a lot about how neural operations at different scales collectively give rise to complex behavior, and how we can study this as a field.
-I use dynamical systems to characterize and model neural dynamics.

 **Science in the wild**<br/>
 I entered the field to understand the neural basis of subjective experience.
 I wanted to explain the tingling sensation I felt as a kid in front of a beautiful painting (so-called aesthetic experience).
 I collaborate with artists and organizations to conduct science in the wild to investigate our [subjective experiences](https://www.artsscienceculture.uchicago.edu/202223-grantees-1-1).<br/>